stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 # IANA Considerations

-Per {{!RFC8552}}, IANA is requested to create the "Generalized DNS Notifications" registry with the following columns and initial
+Per {{!RFC8552}}, IANA is requested to create a new registry on the "Domain Name System (DNS) Parameters" IANA web page as follows:

-entries:
+Name: Generalized DNS Notifications"

+Assignment Policy: Expert Review

+Reference: [this document]

 | NOTIFY type | Scheme | Location | Reference       |
 | ----------- | ------ | -------- | --------------- |